-What Solar Generator Can Power a House?
+What Solar Energy Generator Can Power Your Own House In The Midwest?

 What solar generator can power a house with battery storage and rooftop solar panels by Sunsent.

-What Solar Generator Can Power a House?
+What Solar Energy Generator Can Power Your Own House In The Midwest?

 What Is a Solar Generator?

-• Solar panels (to capture sunlight)
+• Solar panels (capture sunlight)

-• Battery storage (to store energy)
+• Battery storage (stores energy)

-• Inverter (to convert power for home use)
+• Inverter (converts electricity for home use)

-• Charging devices
+• Charging small devices

-• Running small appliances
+• Running light appliances

 Can a Solar Generator Power a Whole House?

-• Produce sufficient energy daily
+• Produce enough electricity daily

-• No scalability for long-term use
+• No scalability for long-term household demand

-• 20–40 kWh per day
+• 20–40 kWh of electricity per day

-• Peak loads exceeding 5,000–10,000 watts
+• Peak loads of 5,000–10,000+ watts

 What Solar Generator Can Actually Power a House?